kehantan/labbook/docs/protein/bradford.rst

 BSA standard curve
 ------------------

-* Bovine serum albumin (BSA) would be used as a standard for Bradford assay
+* Bovine serum albumin (BSA) as standard for Bradford assay
 * The standard curve only need to be done once, after the standard curve is established, use the standard curve to determine the concentration of protein in subsequent purified protein sample.

 **Materials**

 * Microcentrifuge tube
-* Any suitable solvent for diluting protein sample and BSA (eg: Distilled H2O, PBS, buffers, etc.)
+* Suitable solvent for diluting protein sample and BSA (eg: Distilled H2O, PBS, buffers, etc.)
 * Bovine serum albumin (BSA)
 * Bradford reagent (BioRad)
 * 96 well plate, clear